Identification at the Zero Lower Bound: SVAR with an occasionally binding constraint

 From the order condition, we can easily establish that there are not enough restrictions to identify all the structural parameters in the CKSVAR\ (\ref{eq: CKSVAR}).
 Let $k_{0}=\dim\left( X_{0t}\right) $ denote the number of predetermined variables other than the own lags of $Y_{t}.$ For example, in a standard VAR without deterministic trends, we have $X_{0t}=1,$ so $k_{0}=1.$ The number of reduced-form parameters $\psi$ is $k_{0}k+k^{2}p$ (in $\overline{C}$) plus $kp$ (in $\overline{C}^{\ast}$) plus $k-1$ (in $\widetilde{\beta}$) plus $k\left( k+1\right) /2$ (in $\Omega$).
 The number of structural parameters in (\ref{eq: CKSVAR}) is $k_{0}k+k^{2}p$ (in $B$) plus $kp$ (in $B^{\ast}$) plus $k^{2}$ (in $\overline{A}$) plus $k$ (in $A_{12}^{\ast}$ and $A_{22}$).
 So, the CKSVAR is underidentified by $k\left( k-1\right) /2+1$ restrictions.
 Nevertheless, I will show that the impulse responses to $\varepsilon_{2t}$ are identified.
 Specifically, they are point-identified when $A_{12}^{\ast}=0,$ and partially identified when $A_{12}^{\ast}\neq0$ but $A_{12}^{\ast}$ and $A_{12}$ have the same sign, analogous to the bounds given in equation (\ref{eq: bounds}) in the previous section.

-Because the CKSVAR is nonlinear, IRFs are obviously state-dependent, and there are many ways one can define them, see \cite{KoopPesaranPotter1996} .\footnote{For the empirical analysis below, I will use the conditional \textquotedblleft generalized impulse response function\textquotedblright \ defined in \cite[eq.~(3)]{KoopPesaranPotter1996}, see (\ref{eq: IRF}).} The IRF to $\varepsilon_{2t},$ according to any of the definitions proposed in the literature, is identified if the reduced-form errors $u_{t}$ can be expressed as a known function of $\varepsilon_{2t}$ and a process that is orthogonal to it, i.e., $u_{t}=g\left( \varepsilon_{2t},e_{t}\right) ,$ where $e_{t}$ is independent of $\varepsilon_{2t}.$ From Proposition \ref{prop: RF}, it follows that the function $g$ is linear, and more specifically,
+Because the CKSVAR is nonlinear, IRFs are obviously state-dependent, and there are many ways one can define them, see \cite{KoopPesaranPotter1996}.
+The IRF to $\varepsilon_{2t},$ according to any of the definitions proposed in the literature, is identified if the reduced-form errors $u_{t}$ can be expressed as a known function of $\varepsilon_{2t}$ and a process that is orthogonal to it, i.e., $u_{t}=g\left( \varepsilon_{2t},e_{t}\right) ,$ where $e_{t}$ is independent of $\varepsilon_{2t}.$ From Proposition \ref{prop: RF}, it follows that the function $g$ is linear, and more specifically,

 where

 and $\overline{A}_{22}=A_{22}^{\ast}+A_{22},$ defined in (\ref{eq: Abar and A*}).
 Note that $\overline{\beta}$ can be interpreted as the response of $Y_{1t}$ to a shock that increases $Y_{2t}$ by one unit, and $\overline{\gamma}$ are the contemporaneous reaction function coefficients of $Y_{2t}$ to $Y_{1t}$ when $Y_{2t}>b$ (unconstrained regime).
 The shock vector $\overline{\varepsilon}_{1t}$ is not structural but it is orthogonal to $\varepsilon_{2t},$ so it plays the role of $e_{t}$ in $u_{t}=g\left( \varepsilon_{2t},e_{t}\right) .$ Hence, the IRF\ is identified if and only if $\overline{\beta},$ $\overline{\gamma},$ and $\overline{A}_{22}$ are identified.